The Three Planes of Motion

 Taking Your Workout To New Dimensions.

-Why have just a piece, when you can eat the whole pie!
+The 3 Planes of Motion – Why have just a piece, when you can eat the whole pie!

 Do you remember those old 2-D cartoons with a rather funny movement?
 Then came the age of 3-Dimensional graphics and the animations moved much more naturally and realistically.
 When putting it this way, surely we can understand the difference in motion due to the restricted access to the different areas and angles around the body, that our natural movement, otherwise, includes.
 These spaces are divided into three planes in which the various natural body movements take place.